 - Trees with watering bags: Refill the pouch in the bag via the small slit in the top of the watering bag once a week during the growing season.
 These bags release slowly drip water onto the tree roots.

-- Trees without watering bags: Deliver 4 gallons of water to the tree’s roots once a week.
+- Trees without watering bags: Deliver 4 gallons of water to the tree’s roots 2x per week.

-- In very dry, hot weather, the tree will need watering more often, but do not overwater.
+- In very dry, hot weather, the tree will need watering more often.
 Allow the top inch or two of soil to dry out between waterings.

 - For the next 2 growing seasons (years), if the tree does not receive abundant rainfall, water it deeply at least once a week.